felipecembranelli/Entity-Framework-Poc/README.md

 # Entity-Framework-Poc
-Proof of concept using Entity Framework Code First and Database First approaches.
+Proof of concept using Entity Framework Code First (with help of EF Power Tools) and Database First approaches.

 ## References

 For the code first approach, I used the "Entity Framework Power Tools" to make my life easier.
-After runed it, you could fixed manually the mappings.
+It will generate the mappings from an existing database.
+After executed it, you can fix manually the mappings.

 https://visualstudiogallery.msdn.microsoft.com/72a60b14-1581-4b9b-89f2-846072eff19d

-This is a good reference:
+This is a good and simple book reference:

 https://www.syncfusion.com/resources/techportal/details/ebooks/entityframework